 And finally, here’s today’s author photo ^,^ Thank you for staying with me until the very end!

-Discover our helpful services in Japan:
+Explore our useful services in Japan:

 • Taking photos of individuals, couples, and families in Osaka, Kyoto, Nara: See more HERE